Brazil floods death toll rises to 90, dozens still stranded | Science-Environment

 JP Morgan economists projected that the impact of the floods on Brazil's economy would be a modest dent in GDP growth and a marginal increase in inflation, mainly due to higher prices for rice that is largely produced in Rio Grande do Sul.
 Besides destroying critical infrastructure, the heavy rains and flooding have left grains fields under water and killed livestock, interrupting the soy harvest and halting work at multiple meat plants.

-The Rio Grande port, a major port for grain exports, was operating normally, the state's port authority said.
+The Rio Grande port is operating normally, the state's port authority said.
+A major port for grain exports, it has not been affected by a rise in the level of the Laguna dos Patos lagoon which the swollen Guaiba river runs into.
 However, main access roads were impassable, disrupting grain deliveries to the port as trucks had to make a wide detour, exporters said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)